Year 1 - Ash

 Teacher - Mrs Griggs

-LSA - Miss Hodgson and Miss Kettle
+LSA - Miss Hodgson and Miss Wood

 Ash class is a nurturing and creative year 1 environment which immerses children in their learning and promotes diversity and inclusion.
 The school rules of 'be safe, be ready, be respectful' are threaded through the school day so that children learn to value each other, help each other to be resilient and become independent in their learning.
 The children are challenged and supported to develop a growth mindset, with endless opportunities to show off their best selves.
 Children in year one love to learn, love to read and love to create.
 Look out for regular photos and updates on Dojo.
 You can also message me on Dojo at any time, and I will respond at my earliest convenience.